JustinZYen/NotSkriblio/README.md

 - reset room when game ends
 Bugs:
 - Players joining the room late do not see the scores of previous players until they gain new points
+- Players joining the room late see other players as having their own username